 One more reason to visit Anna Maria Island: In summer 2023, some people have been seeing a mysterious nighttime glow in the water, which seems to be caused by a bioluminescent algae bloom.
 It is described as having a brilliant bluish-green hue.
 See photos here.

 Anna Maria Island: The essentials

 Anna Maria Island is seven miles long and there are three communities on it: Bradenton Beach, Holmes Beach and at the northern tip, the municipality of Anna Maria Island.
-It’s all lovely, but the island gets maybe a bit more charming in the upper section that is Anna Maria Island.
+It’s all lovely, but the island gets maybe a bit more charming in the upper section that is Anna Maria Island, which is the oldest.